Bryony Lavery

-Bryony Lavery (born 1947) is a British dramatist, known for her successful and award-winning 1998 play Frozen.
+Bryony Lavery (born 1947) is a prolific British dramatist who has written over 100 plays, with some counts putting it as high as 130.
+Known for her successful and award-winning 1998 play Frozen.
 In addition to her work in theatre, she has also written for television and radio.
 She has written books including the biography Tallulah Bankhead and The Woman Writer's Handbook.
 She taught playwriting at the University of Birmingham.

 Biography

 Lavery grew up in Dewsbury, West Yorkshire.

 Having begun her career as an actress, she decided that she wanted to write plays with better parts for women.
 Early in her career she founded a theatre company called Les Oeufs Malades (The Bad Eggs) with actors Gerard Bell and Jessica Higgs.
 She also founded Female Trouble, More Female Trouble, and served as artistic director of Gay Sweatshop.

 Her plays have a feminist undertone.
 She has written such plays as More Light, which has only one male speaking role, with almost entirely female casts.
 By 2002, she had written more than twenty plays.
-Later counts have put this number as high as one hundred and two (see complete list of works), exceeding that of her contemporary Alan Ayckbourn.
+Later counts have put this number as high as 110 (see Complete List of Works), exceeding that of her contemporary Alan Ayckbourn.
+Including unproduced and spec work, this could go as high as 130 plays.

 Lavery was elected a Fellow of the Royal Society of Literature in 2002.

 In addition, she has written translations of such works as Chekhov's Uncle Vanya.
 In addition to this, she has also translated Henrik Ibsen's A Doll's House, twice, as well as Jourko Tourkka's Cherished Disappointments in Love.

 She has written five plays for the National Theatre Connections series.
 Her successful Frozen triggered a controversy and discussion about artistic sources and plagiarism.
 It was the subject of a piece by Malcolm Gladwell published in The New Yorker and collected in his book What the Dog Saw.

 She adapted Treasure Island, the novel by Robert Louis Stevenson, as a play which was first performed on the Olivier Stage of the National Theatre, London, on 3 December 2014, directed by Polly Findlay.